-- An exhibitor is limited to exhibiting ONE Cow/Calf Pair. - The calf must be produced from a cow owned by the exhibitor or exhibitor's immediate family. - The calf, born after 1/1 of current year, may be a bull, steer or heifer. - Steer calves (4-H/FFA tagged) are eligible to show in the Feeder Steer Class, heifer calves (4-H/FFA tagged) are eligible to show in the Feeder Heifer Class, heifer calves (4-H/FFA tattooed) are eligible to show in the Breeding Heifer Class, and bull calves (tagged/tattooed) born after 1/1 of the current year are limited to show ONLY in the Cow/Calf Pair Class.
+- An exhibitor is limited to exhibiting ONE Cow/Calf Pair. - The calf must be produced from a cow owned by the exhibitor or exhibitor's immediate family. - The calf may be a steer, heifer, or bull. - Steer calves (4-H/FFA tagged) are eligible to show in the Feeder Steer Class, heifer calves (4-H/FFA tagged) are eligible to show in the Feeder Heifer Class, heifer calves (4-H/FFA tattooed) are eligible to show in the Breeding Heifer Class, and bull calves (tagged/tattooed) are limited to show in the Cow/Calf Pair Class.
 Both cow and calf are required to be officially 4-H/FFA identified and submitting by the JUNE 15 DEADLINE. - Cow/Calf Pairs are required to be penned the duration of the fair.